streamr-dev/network/packages/autocertifier/README.md

 The response body is a JSON object with the following properties:

 - `subdomain`: The name of the new subdomain.
-- `token`: The authentication token for managing the created subdomain.
+- `token`: The authentication token for managing the new subdomain.
 - `certificate`: The certificate for the new subdomain.

 ### `PATCH /certifiedsubdomains/:subdomain`